 (i) the requirement of subdivision 248(a)(4)(C) of this title to provide a copy of the application to the Agencies of Agriculture, Food and Markets and of Natural Resources; the Department of Public Service; the Division for Historic Preservation; the municipal legislative body; and the municipal and regional planning commissions; and

-(4) This section does not require the Board to adopt identical requirements for the service territory of each retail electricity provider.
+(4) This section does not require the Commission to adopt identical requirements for the service territory of each retail electricity provider.

 (1) analyze the current pace of net metering deployment, both statewide and within the service territory of each retail electricity provider;